harsha-git-collab/Multi-Method-Value-at-Risk-VaR-Modeling-Portfolio-Risk-Analysis/README.md

 # Multi-Method-Value-at-Risk-VaR-Modeling-Portfolio-Risk-Analysis
-Developed a multi-method VaR framework using Python, implementing Historical, Parametric, and Monte Carlo approaches along with backtesting, stress testing, and Expected Shortfall to analyze portfolio downside risk.

 This project implements a comprehensive risk analytics framework to measure and evaluate portfolio downside risk using multiple Value at Risk (VaR) methodologies.
 It combines historical data analysis, statistical modeling, and simulation techniques to provide a robust understanding of financial risk.

 Objective: